What does 2020 have in store for tech?

 What is the world going to do about Huawei?
 For me, it’s a big question and one that really needs a solution.
 Does the company have deep ties with the Chinese government?
 Does its telecoms equipment really have secret back door access?
 Or are these concerns nothing more than trumped-up accusations?

-Huawei spent most of 2019 on a PR offensive, having been placed on the US Department of defence’s ‘Entity’ blacklist.
+Huawei spent most of 2019 on a PR offensive, having been placed on the US Department of Defense’s ‘Entity’ blacklist.
 As the year progressed we saw more and more tech firms and partners voice concerns about what evidence the US had to ban all trading with the Chinese firm.

 These were big voices, too, such as Microsoft and Google.
-I suspect this will carry on in 2020, as will the rather bitter trade war between China and the US – particularly if Donoald Trump wins a second term in the upcoming presidential elections.
+I suspect this will carry on in 2020, as will the rather bitter trade war between China and the US – particularly if Donald Trump wins a second term in the upcoming presidential elections.

 Dale Walker, deputy editor

 I usually take this opportunity to hedge my bets on what I believe will be the defining moments of 2020, yet, in many ways, there’s little need for me to do so.
 For those who concern themselves with business operations, data processing or compliance, 2020 is pockmarked with a series of historic regulatory changes, and in that sense, we know what’s coming.

 To kick the year off, we’ll see the introduction of the California Consumer Privacy Act, which many consider to be the US’ most progressive data protection law to date and is heavily inspired by, if not a heavily watered-down version of, the EU’s GDPR.
 While it’s enactment will initially only be felt by those who have customers residing in California, the regulation is likely to be the first of many, and will only place greater pressure on federal lawmakers to create something akin to a national data protection act.
 If that happens, it would have profound implications for transatlantic data sharing.